 UCU has a national team of staff with expertise and involvement in the whole equality agenda.
 They implement the policies and priorities determined by members through the democratic lay structures'.

-- Helen Carr - National head of equality
+- Helen Carr - National Head of Equality and Participation (and responsibility for disability issues)

 - Swati Patel - Administrator